ozkar99/ozkar99.github.io/_posts/2018-07-29-elalmirante-update.markdown

 ## elalmirante-web

-we have a new interface, a web-based one.
+we have a new interface, a web-based one (inspired by the [prometheus](https://prometheus.io/) interface).

 the CLI is still going to be mantained in parallel to this one, but i believe this one is easier to use in the long run.